Neoglyph/ngAnalytics/README.md

 * set your Google Analytics clientId in your `run` block

 >
     // inject ngAnalyticsService
     myAppModule.run(['ngAnalyticsService', function (ngAnalyticsService) {
         ngAnalyticsService.setClientId('YOUR_CLIENTID'); // e.g. xxxxxxxxxx-xxxxxxxxxxxxxxxxxxxxx.apps.googleusercontent.com
     }]);

 * add ng-analytics directives to your DOM

 ## Directives

 ### Authorization - ng-analytics-auth
 Handles user authorization with Google.
+Accepts `service-auth-token` attribute to set the auth token of a service account (accepts a string)

 #### Usage
 >